 The Funds are equity funds.
 Investors should be willing and able to assume the risks of equity investing.
 The value of an investment and the income from it can fall as well as rise as a result of market and currency movement, and you may not get back the amount originally invested.
-The Funds invest only in companies involved in the energy sector; they are therefore susceptible to the performance of that sector and can be volatile.
+The Fund invests only in companies involved in the energy sector; it is therefore susceptible to the performance of that one sector and can be volatile.